 |Kitty-corner crosswalks are legal in many locations in New Zealand.|

-Walking the busy downtown New Plymouth streets lined with a variety of shops and restaurants is as enjoyable as it is in any bigger city.
+Walking the busy downtown New Plymouth streets lined with a variety of shops and restaurants is as enjoyable as it is in any big city.

-Although the names of the stores are unfamiliar to us when New Zealand favors it own locals brands and vendors, the inclusion of a 15% VAT (value added tax) makes prices on certain goods and services high.
+Although the names of the stores are unfamiliar to us when New Zealand favors its own locals brands and vendors, the inclusion of a 15% VAT (value-added tax) makes prices on certain goods and services high.

 With no particular items in mind to purchase, we found a “pay for” parking spot on the street where there’s one meter on each block.
 The shopper enters a credit card for an extra fee of NZ $.50, US $.34 or pays cash without the extra fee for an hourly fee of NZ $2, US $1.35.
 We purchased one hour on the meter.

 |We could have parked in a ramp, but we easily found a spot on the street with metered parking.|

 Each parking spot is numbered and upon purchasing the ticket, it’s necessary to enter the spot number.
 A receipt is printed, but unnecessary to post in the car’s window.
 The meter records the spot number, the amount paid and the time the fee was paid.